 The choice we have in school systems in Chatham for my son—English and French Immersion public, English and French Immersion Catholic, French Catholic, and even a couple of private schools—was fantastic, without lotteries or waiting lists, or long commutes.
 There are lots of extra-curricular activities for him to do, including recreational and competitive programmes in many sports, dance, karate, Scouts/Guides and 4H, and music lessons.

-Tilbury & District Family Health Team - Tilbury
+Dr. Jean-Marc Beausoleil – Tilbury District Family Health Team

 I grew up in the Tilbury area, so when an opportunity presented itself after graduation to work in my preferred model, a Family Health Team, it was a no-brainer.
 Besides having ties to the area, I also realized that I would have a lot more opportunities serving in an under-serviced area.
 A great advantage of working within a Family Health Team for my patients and me are the exceptional allied health resources available, including social workers, diabetic educators, respiratory therapists and others.
 The compensation model fits with my preferred way of practicing and at my Family Health Team there is an Executive Director and admin team that allow me to focus on clinical care.